-Composite interconnects and nanostructured electrodes for proton conducting membrane reactors
+Composite interconnects and nanostructured electrodes for proton conducting membrane reactors (completed)

 The CIEPRO project aims to establish cost-effective fabrication of ceramic proton conducting cells for H2 production by steam methane reforming (SMR).